Table of Contents

 Tip

-For example, if AR Foundation or a Unity XR headset SDK controls the relative motion relationship between XR Origin and camera, XR Origin, as a design of the Unity XR framework, can be moved by the session, while camera cannot.
-In this case, the session will restrict the center mode to FirstTarget, SpecificTarget, or SessionOrigin, so that for the session, the center will be XR Origin or a certain target, while for the Unity XR framework, the center will still be XR Origin, and the entire system can work perfectly.
+For example, if AR Foundation or a headset SDK based on Unity XR controls the relative motion between XR Origin and camera, XR Origin—as designed by the Unity XR framework—can be moved by the session, while camera cannot.
+In this case, the session restricts the center mode to FirstTarget, SpecificTarget, or SessionOrigin.
+Thus, for the session, the center is XR Origin or a certain target, while for the Unity XR framework, the center remains XR Origin, allowing the entire system to function perfectly.

 Warning

-Manually aligning the position and orientation of the content with target or XR Origin is acceptable, but it must be done at the correct time.
-For reference, see Choosing the appropriate center mode.
+Manually aligning content with target or XR Origin position and orientation is possible but must be done at the correct time.
+Refer to Choosing the appropriate center mode.

 Depending on the selected frame source, the session's valid center modes vary as follows:

-frame source Camera controlled Has motion data Has origin design Valid center modes
+Frame source Camera controlled Has motion data Has origin design Valid center modes

 • CameraDeviceFrameSource